wp-plugins/wp-gallery-custom-links/readme.txt

 may result in it being labeled as "#gallery-2" instead of "#gallery-1."
 Check your HTML and CSS for these changes and adjust accordingly.

-= #4) I'm not using the [gallery] shortcode, but I'd still like to use the custom link in my own gallery code.
+= #4) I'd like to use the custom link in my own gallery code or in a different custom layout.
 How can I get the custom link? =

 The custom links are stored as meta values for images, and can be accessed with the following: